-- Although most people have a sex drive, the way we satisfy it can vary: from promiscuity to monogamy, polygamy etc or we may choose to remain celibate. - We have a drive for self-preservation, yet some people choose to risk their lives to save others from danger. - Women are said to have a maternal instinct, yet some choose to abandon or abuse their children - and today a fifth of all women in Britain do not have children at all.
+- Although we all have a sex drive, the way we satisfy it can vary: from promiscuity to monogamy, polygamy etc or we may choose to remain celibate. - We have a drive for self-preservation, yet some people choose to commit suicide or risk their lives in war. - Women are said to have a maternal instinct, yet some choose to abandon or abuse their children - and today over a fifth of all women in Britain choose not to have children at all.